A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Open Problems

 \section{Open Problems}

 We begin the discussion section with a question: which is the best global LiDAR localization method?
-We consider that it is decided by many key factors: environments, maps and required pose accuracy, etc. There is no single best method to handle all applications and scenarios. \textit{Users need to customize the global localization system according to what they actually need.} However, several popular methods have been validated and integrated into LiDAR-aided navigation systems.
-For example, particle filter family~\cite{dellaert1999monte} is widely used to handle 3-DoF re-localization for wheeled robots.
+We consider that it is decided by many key factors: environments, maps and required pose accuracy, etc. There is no single best method to handle all applications and scenarios. \textit{Users need to customize the global localization system according to what they actually need.} For example, particle filter family~\cite{dellaert1999monte} is widely used to handle 3-DoF re-localization on wheeled robots.
 For vehicle localization in urban environments, scan context family~\cite{kim2018scan} could be a good choice for loop closure detection due to its simplicity and learning-free scheme.
 For local pose estimation in SLAM, we kindly take MULLS~\cite{pan2021mulls} as an example.
-MULLS extracts feature points and uses TEASER~\cite{TeaserTRO2021} for global registration in its loop closure module.
+MULLS extracts feature points and uses TEASER~\cite{TeaserTRO2021} for global feature registration in its loop closure module.
 Overall, modern global LiDAR localization techniques have enabled several important functionalities for mobile robots.
 However, there are still open problems and worthy topics for future study.
 We will discuss these problems and conclude several promising directions for global LiDAR localization.